-In the proposed inv-DAKR and bi-DAKR, the smooth kernel function adopts a local-density adaptive parameter $\sigma_j$, which is set as the distance of $\x_j$ to its $k$-th nearest neighbor $\x_j^{(k)}$.
-Thus, it is interesting to evaluate the sensitivity of the performance of inv-DAKR and bi-DAKR to parameter $k$.
-To this end, we compute the average performance gains of inv-DAKR and bi-DAKR over the baseline algorithm ($k$-NN) for accuracy at rank-1, rank-5 rank-10 and rank-20 in three different scenario: a) \emph{Perfect single-shot matching}, b) \emph{Imperfect single-shot matching} and c) \emph{Multiple-shot matching}, and show each of the results as a function of parameter $k$ in Figs.~\ref{fig:increment_inv_one_2} to \ref{fig:increment_inv_set_3}.
+In the proposed inv-DAKR and bi-DAKR, the smooth kernel function adopts a local-density adaptive parameter $\sigma_j$, which is based on the distance from $\x_j$ to its $k$-th nearest neighbor $\x_j^{(k)}$.
+Thus, it is interesting to evaluate the sensitivity of the performance of inv-DAKR and bi-DAKR to the parameter $k$.
+To this end, we compute the average performance gains of inv-DAKR and bi-DAKR over the baseline algorithm ($k$-NN) in terms of accuracies at rank-1, rank-5 rank-10 and rank-20 in three different scenarios, namely, a) \emph{perfect single-shot matching}, b) \emph{imperfect single-shot matching} and c) \emph{multiple-shot matching}, and show each of the results as a function of the parameter $k$ in Figs.~\ref{fig:increment_inv_one_2} to \ref{fig:increment_bi_new_large}.

-Through all the results in Figs.~\ref{fig:increment_inv_one_2} to \ref{fig:increment_inv_set_3}, we observe that: while the proposed inv-DAKR and bi-DAKR both yield promising improvements, bi-DAKR yields consistent improvements on all datasets.
+From all results in Figs.~\ref{fig:increment_inv_one_2} to \ref{fig:increment_bi_new_large}, we observe that while the proposed inv-DAKR and bi-DAKR both yield promising improvements, bi-DAKR yields consistent improvements on all datasets.

-When the extra probe samples are available, using both the probe samples and the gallery samples could provide more accurate local density parameter to reveal the true local distribution of the samples.
-Thus, inv-DAKR+ and bi-DAKR+ improve the performance over inv-DAKR and bi-DAKR, respectively.
-The experiments on datasets with perfect single-shot matching, as shown in Section~\ref{sec:experiments-perfect-single-shot} confirm this point.
-In such scenario, we suggest to set parameter $k$ to the number of $5\%$ of the testing set.

-On datasets with multiple-shot matching, from the curves in Fig.~\ref{fig:increment_inv_set_3} and \ref{fig:increment_bi_set_3}, we found that the proper value of parameter $k$ is relevant to the average number of ground-truth matchings in datasets.
-For example, there are on average 17.8 ground-truth matchings in Market-1501 an thus the performance of bi-DAKR gets to be stable when $k \ge 18$.
-Compared to bi-DAKR, which uses the re-identification from two directions, inv-DAKR needs a larger value of $k$ to get relatively stable performance.
-Therefore, we suggest to set $k$ to the average number of the groundtruth matchings in datasets for multiple-shot matching scenario.